Finland–Turkey relations: Osman Kavala dispute

-Finnish NATO bid
+Accession of Finland to NATO

-In 2022, Turkey opposed Finland joining NATO because according to Turkey it hosts “terrorist organisations” which act against Turkey (including the PKK, PYD, YPG and Gulen movement).
-(However, the Gülen movement is on the list of terrorist organizations in Turkey.
-However, it is not on the list of terrorist organizations in Finland. and the PKK is on the list of terrorist organizations in Turkey and Finland).
+In 2022, Turkey opposed Finland joining NATO because according to Turkey it hosts “terrorist organisations” which act against Turkey (including the PKK, PYD, YPG and Gülen movement).
+The Gülen movement is on the list of terrorist organizations in Turkey, but is not on the list of terrorist organizations in Finland and the PKK is on the list of terrorist organizations in both Turkey and Finland.
 In May 2022, Turkey quickly blocked the applications for NATO membership of Finland's from proceeding through an accelerated process.
 In May 2022, Turkey vetoed Finland's NATO membership.
 Turkey has demanded Finland and Sweden to extradite alleged terrorists linked to the Gülen movement and the Kurdish militant group PKK.
 By June 2022 Finland had received 10 extradition requests, of which two were handed to the Turkish authorities.
 There are around 16,000 Kurds in Finland, some of them being from Turkey.

+On 21 May 2022, Finnish President Sauli Niinistö, after a telephone conversation with Turkish President Recep Tayyip Erdoğan, announced that they were ready for dialogue with Turkey regarding Finland's membership in NATO and that they always condemned terrorism.

 Turkey asked Finland and Sweden not to support the Gülen movement and the PKK.

+Turkey asked Finland to stop and end the Kurdish demonstrations.

 Turkey asked Finland and Sweden not to support terrorism.

 Turkey asked Finland and Sweden to address Turkey's security concerns.

+On 28 June 2022, during a NATO summit in Madrid, Turkey agreed to support the membership bids of Finland and Sweden.

 In September 2022, Turkey requested the extradition of 6 Turkish citizens from Finland.
 However, Finland did not respond positively and refused.

 Turkey demanded that Finland end its support to the Gülen movement and the PKK.

+In December 2022, Finnish Defense Minister Antti Kaikkonen, in a statement after his meeting with his Turkish counterpart Hulusi Akar, announced that Finland was ready to address Turkey's security concerns and that they always condemned terrorism.

+In January 2023, President of the Turkish Grand National Assembly Mustafa Şentop cancelled the Finnish Parliament Speaker Matti Vanhanen's visit to Turkey.

+After Turkey's parliament approved Finland's application on 30 March 2023, Finland was set to become the 31st member of NATO.

+On 1 April 2023, Turkish President Recep Tayyip Erdoğan signed and approved the proposal containing Finland's accession protocol.